Abstentionism: Before partition

 After the Act of Union 1800, Ireland was represented in the British Parliament of the United Kingdom of Great Britain and Ireland, in the House of Lords and the House of Commons.
 Repeal of the Act of Union was a goal of many Irish nationalists.

 In 1845, a motion was carried at the Repeal Association's committee for all Irish members of parliament (MPs) to withdraw from Westminster.
 It was proposed by Thomas Osborne Davis of the Young Ireland movement.
 However, the committee felt that MPs already sitting could not withdraw without breaking the oath of office they had taken upon election.
 The Irish Confederation, which withdrew from the Repeal Association in 1847, resolved in favour of immediate abstention; however, its founder William Smith O'Brien continued to speak at Westminster.
 In 1848, Charles Gavan Duffy proposed that Irish MPs expelled from Westminster should sit in a separate Irish parliament.

 Other early abstentionist advocates included George Sigerson in 1862, and John Dillon in 1878, who envisaged abstentionist Irish MPs meeting in a separate Irish parliament.

 From the 1860s, Irish Republican Brotherhood (IRB) leaders Charles Kickham and John O'Leary favoured abstentionism.
 In 1869, G. H. Moore suggested nominating imprisoned republicans for election, knowing they were precluded as convicted felons from taking seats.
 On this basis, Jeremiah O'Donovan Rossa (in 1870) and John Mitchel (twice in 1875) were returned at by-elections in Tipperary; O'Donovan Rossa was in prison at his election, while Mitchel was in exile.

 Kickham envisaged a "great national conference" calling on Irish MPs to withdraw from Westminster.
-A motion to that effect was proposed by Charles Guilfoyle Doran and passed at the convention of the Home Rule League (HRL).
-"Honest" John Martin, "independent nationalist" MP for Meath from 1871 to 1875, spoke in Westminster only to raise nationalist protests, and refused to vote.
-In the 1874 election, 59 HRL MPs were returned, including John O'Connor Power in Mayo, who was a member of the IRB Supreme Council.
+A motion to that effect was proposed by Charles Guilfoyle Doran and passed at the convention of the Home Rule League.
+"Honest" John Martin, "independent nationalist" MP for County Meath from 1871 to 1875, spoke in Westminster only to raise nationalist protests, and refused to vote.
+At the 1874 general election, 59 Home Rule MPs were returned, including John O'Connor Power in Mayo, who was a member of the IRB Supreme Council.
 He was to fall out with the IRB over allegations of misappropriating election funds, and became progressively less radical.
 O'Connor Power believed that Westminster was the best platform to argue Ireland's case for self-government.
 Withdrawal from Parliament would be an abandonment of the Home Rule party to those who favoured conciliation rather than confrontation.
 By 1876 it was clear that the HRL would never be able to organise a national convention, and MPs elected with its endorsement would remain at Westminster.
 An alternative to abstentionism was obstructionism, including the use of filibuster.
 This was practised by the HRL and its successor, the IPP under Charles Stuart Parnell from the late 1870s.